vinomanick/ember-event-scheduler/tests/dummy/app/templates/docs/event-scheduler.md

 The onSchedulerLoad hook will return the scheduler instance based on the options provided.
 You can use this instance to manage your scheduler state and manage your events/resources.

-### onCalendarRefresh
-You can use onCalendarRefresh hook to update your events/resources.
-The onCalendarRefresh will be triggered whenever there is a change in the calendar date/view.

 ### onEventDrop
 The onEventDrop hook will return the updated event data whenever an event is dropped inside the calendar.